Application Window: April 1 - June 1

 - A signed copy of the Expectations for Academic and Professional Performance.

-- When your application is complete and you meet all requirements, you will be contacted by the Program for a personal interview.
-Personal interviews begin shortly after the April 1st priority deadline.
+- When your application is complete and the Graduate School has finished the initial review of your application, you will be contacted by the Program for a personal interview.
+Personal interviews begin shortly after the April 1st priority deadline for completed applications.

 The Statement of Purpose should be a succinct statement (two to three pages) that provides an accurate indication of writing and grammatical skills.

-- rationale for seeking the Master's degree and choosing this program;
+- Your reason(s) for applying, including your rationale for seeking the Master's degree and choosing the Rehabilitation Counseling program at WWU

 (Send application materials here)